Game maker Big Viking announces equity financing for 2016

-London, Ont., mobile game maker Big Viking Games has announced it received $21.75-million in equity financing in 2016, and hopes to raise almost $40-million more to expand in the coming years.
+London, Ont., mobile game maker Big Viking Games has announced it received $21.75-million in equity financing in 2016, and hopes to raise almost $60-million more to expand in the coming years.

 Founded in 2011, Big Viking avoided equity financing until now, relying instead on debt financing and revenues from its lineup of social games such as YoWorld (formerly Zynga’s YoVille).

-Note: Editor's note: An earlier version of this story incorrectly said Big Viking Games hoped to raise another $40-million in coming years.
-In fact, the company hopes to raise another $60-million.Report Typo/Error